 Vinyl records - Always store records vertically, and in their original sleeves if possible.
 Records are best stored between 65 - 70 °F and 45 - 60% relative humidity.
 High temps can cause warping, and temps too low can cause a record to break in half.

-Wine - Wine is one of the most difficult items to store properly.
+Wine - Wine storage is one of the most finicky types of niche storage.
 The ideal environment for storing wine is low light, around 55 °F, and between 50-80% relative humidity.
-Wine that is in a too humid environment will age too fast, causing a cloudy, brown appearance.
+Wine that is kept in a too humid environment will age too fast, causing a cloudy, brown appearance.
 If the air is too dry, wine corks will dry out and crumble.
 This can compromise the seal or just make the bottle almost impossible to open.

 Wood furniture or instruments - Antique wood items and woodwind instruments don’t do well in fluctuating temperatures.
 Wood items will contract in colder temperatures and expand in warmer temperatures.
 Temperatures between 55 - 85 °F are ideal for storing wood items.
 Humidity levels should be between 30 - 50% to prevent the growth of mold and wood rot.
 Wood items should be cleaned and polished with oil before storage to prevent splitting.

-When a unit is advertised as climate controlled, tenants may assume the facility is guaranteeing an exact temperature or humidity percentage at all times.
+In short, no. When a unit is advertised as climate-controlled, tenants may assume the facility is guaranteeing an exact temperature or humidity percentage at all times.
 They may also assume a “no damage” guarantee to items inside the unit.
-To avoid liability, make sure the lease agreement includes definition of the phrase “climate controlled” as well as the standard non-liability verbiage.
+To avoid liability, storage owners should make sure the lease agreement includes definition of the phrase “climate-controlled” as well as the standard non-liability verbiage.
 The definition on the lease agreement may look something like this: